PacktPublishing/Godot-Game-Engine-Projects/errata.md

 This document lists any errors and/or corrections to the printed material of the book.
 This does not indicate errors with the code in this repository, which is tested and updated separately.

+**NOTE:** Page numbers are for the print version.
+Ebook page numbers may be 2-3 pages lower.

 ## Chapter 1

 p.5 - [GRAMMAR] : "There never" -> "There's never"